Last updated on December 1, 2023

 To better understand sentiment analysis’s practical applications, imagine its benefits in the retail industry.
 Let’s say a retail company uses sentiment analysis to identify customer pain points in their online shopping experience.

 By analyzing customer feedback, they can discover recurring issues with website navigation and the checkout process.
-And with this information, the company may target improvements to their website.
+And with this information, the company may target improvements to their website by incorporating website navigation best practices.
 This will result in a more seamless and enjoyable online shopping experience for their customers.

 This example demonstrates how sentiment analysis can be leveraged to pinpoint specific areas that need attention.
 This allows businesses to make informed decisions and enhance customers’ experiences.